davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 ## Metagenome Assembly

-For metagenome assembly, we used MEGAHIT (there are many others).
+For metagenome assembly, we used MEGAHIT (there are many others such as SPADES).
 The parameters were the following:

 ```
 k_max: 99